Authentication¶

 http://127.0.0.1:8080/api/mining

-The dashboard's API key is local to that node — it's never broadcast to peers and changing it doesn't affect the chain.
+The dashboard's API key is local to that node: it is never broadcast to peers, and changing it does not affect the chain.

 No auth (public chain data)¶

 The explorer endpoints (/api/explorer/*) are unauthenticated by design.
-Blockchain data is public; pretending otherwise is theater.
+Blockchain data is public.

-Likewise the signup + login endpoints take no auth (login itself is the auth-grant step).
+The signup and login endpoints also take no auth (login itself is the auth-grant step).

 CORS¶